Otterwerks/slack-private-message/README.md

 # slack-private-message
-A chrome extension allowing users to send private encrypted messaged to each other over Slack.
+A chrome extension allowing users to send private encrypted messages to each other over Slack.

 Still a work in progress...